Works Register Home Log In Authors

 Cutting off sensual thirst

-The conception of temporary happiness
+The notion of temporary happiness

 Is incredibly primitive.

-It entirely depends on obtaining tasty food.
+It entirely depends on receiving tasty food.

-But once tasty food is obtained,
+But once tasty food is received,

 A swarm of desire hanger-ons appears.